tournament-js/tiebreaker/README.md

 - The `pos` attributes are at the end built up like `GroupStage`

 ### Extras
-TieBreaker (though it implements `results` and `from` slightly differently than any other tournament) is still a valid [tournament](https://npmjs.org/package/tournament).
-All the methods available on the base class exist on `TieBreaker`.
+While TieBreaker implements `results` and `from` slightly differently than any other tournament, is still a perfectly valid [tournament](https://npmjs.org/package/tournament).
+All the methods available on the tournament base class exist on `TieBreaker`.
 Read the [tournament API](https://github.com/clux/tournament/master/blob/doc/base.md)

 ## License
 MIT-Licensed.
 See LICENSE file for details.